 Best known for his long collaboration with Duke Ellington, Strayhorn also composed ‘Take the ‘A’ Train’, ‘Chelsea Bridge’ and many others.
 You can, of course, find him in our round up of the most famous jazz composers of all time!

 Classic version of Lush Life: Billy Strayhorn – The Peaceful Side

-One of Strayhorn’s few ventures away from Duke Ellington and his Orchestra, this is not a famous record, but it is gratifying to hear the composer’s own interpretation of this fascinating jazz ballad.
+One of Billy Strayhorn’s few ventures away from Duke Ellington and his Orchestra, this is not a famous record, but it is gratifying to hear the composer’s own interpretation of this fascinating jazz ballad.

 His solo piano is accompanied only by the interjections of a vocal choir in a slightly eccentric arrangement, and it is interesting to note that both melody and harmony differ slightly in comparison to better-known recordings.